 - Adding support for latest OS versions

-As a general rule of thumb, the article says, figure you’ll have to spend between 15 percent and 20 percent of the app price per year for maintenance.
+As a general rule of thumb figure you’ll have to spend between 15 percent and 20 percent of the app price per year for app maintenance costs.

 How to Reduce App Development Costs

 How Using Free Development Software Can Stretch Your Budget

 There are ways to cut out some or all of those hidden costs --- choose the right development platform.
 Look for one that offers easy prototyping, built-in support for writing a single app that works on multiple mobile operating systems, and includes offline capabilities for free.